+Pediatric Management HandTevy, Broselow, PALS 60 Emergency management of sick kids is challenging to say the least!
+It's among high-risk, low- frequency calls that challenge even the most seasoned providers.
+It doesn't have to be that way!
+This program takes a comprehensive look at ways to overcome pitfalls associated with high- stress pediatric calls.
+Compare and contrast the HandTevy Pediatric Resuscitation System with that of Broselow and PALS Algorithms, Pit-Crew Resuscitation methodology, and High Performance CPR.
 Pediatric Restraint 60 Proper restraints are the key to ensuring the safety of pediatric patients during transport.
 In this podcast, you will hear from experts as they discuss different considerations on safely restraining pediatric patients during transport and how to be prepared during these operations.
 Pediatric Septic Shock 60 Sepsis is one of the leading causes of death in pediatric patients in the US.
 In the past, little was known about proper prehospital identification and often treatment was not provided.
 Luckily, a shift in focus on sepsis has lower mortality rates from 9% to 4.5%.
 This course will explain sepsis and how it impacts pediatric patients and describe how to identify and treat sepsis for more successful outcomes.
 Pediatric Transport 60 Regardless of the patient's age, the goal is the same - to provide safe and timely transport for the patient.
 There are crucial considerations EMS providers must implement when transporting pediatric patients in both emergent and non-emergent situations.
 In this course, we'll examine standards and recommendations from national organizations like the NHTSA (National Highway Traffic Safety Administration), the DOT (Department of Transportation), and the CDC (Center for Disease Control).
 We'll monitor, study, and review the safe transportation of children in ground ambulances.

-Personal Protective Equipment 90 This course consists of a 10-part training suite on personal protective equipment (PPE).
+1 Personal Protective Equipment 90 This course consists of a 10-part training suite on personal protective equipment (PPE).
 In this course, you will learn about PPE standards outlined by OSHA and how employers determine PPE requirements.
 Topics discussed include PPE measures to protect the head, eye, face, hand, arm, body, foot, and leg.
 This course will also include hearing protection methods and respirator use to protect against inhalation hazards.
 This course will also include PPE recommendations to protect against electrical hazards and how to select appropriate PPE to provide adequate protection.
 Pharmacology and Toxicology in EMS 30 As an EMS professional one area that is often not discussed but is an important part of your role is pharmacology and toxicology.
 We will explore in this collection of microlearning's current trends, exposure to fentanyl and other toxic substances, medication errors, and auto injectors.
 Post Partum Emergencies 30 Giving birth is one of life's many miracles but it can sometimes come with post partum complications.
 This course is an overview of emergencies that can happen in the post-partum period.
 Topics will include post-partum cardiomyopathy, eclampsia, thromboembolic disease, and more.
-Pre-Hospital Fluid Resuscitation 60 Ensuring patients receive pre-hospital fluids can mean reduced mortality rates and better patient care.
-One of the main incidents first responders may respond to that would require administering fluids would be someone experiencing shock.
-This course explains the different kinds of shock, how to treat shock, and fluid resuscitation response.
 Preventing Sexual Harassment 60 Fire and EMS personnel come to work ready to face any call that comes their way.
-When facing a difficult call, resting at the station between calls, or interacting with other personnel, there may be times that an individual is made to feel uncomfortable in their working environment.
-Every employee deserves to work in an environment free from harassment.
-In this course, we'll examine what constitutes sexual harassment, ways to prevent it, and how to cultivate a safe working environment.
-Preventing Sexual Harassment (SB1343 CA): California Only 60 Fire and EMS personnel come to work ready to face any call that comes their way.
 When facing a difficult call, resting at the station between calls, or interacting with other personnel, there may be times that an individual is made to feel uncomfortable in their working environment.
 Every employee deserves to work in an environment free from harassment.
 In this course, we'll examine what constitutes sexual harassment, ways to prevent it, and how to cultivate a safe working environment.